-Is Dynastic Politics good or bad for the country?Archana Agrawal
+Is Dynastic Politics good or bad for the country?Anisha Mukhija

-Most of the countries have political dynasties, but still we have very limited evidence on how they effect our economy.
-Hereditary succession in politics in a reality.
+Most countries have political dynasties, but still, we have very limited evidence on how they affect our economy.
+Hereditary succession in politics is a reality.
 It is present not just in a democracy like India, but also autocracies like North Korea.

-Although some may argue the research is done for Philippines and is not applicable in the Indian context, we can still see the similarities in the economy – both countries are over populated, face underemployment, and both are growing economies.
-A recent Harvard paper, Understanding The Economic Impacts Of Political Dynasties: Evidence From India, by Siddharth George and Dominic Ponattu, analysed night-time luminosity as a measure of economic growth to find that constituencies where dynasts won grew 6.5 percentage points slower annually than constituencies where dynasts lost.
+Although some may argue the research is done for the Philippines and is not applicable in the Indian context, we can still see the similarities in the economy – both countries are overpopulated, face underemployment, and both are growing economies.
+A recent Harvard paper, Understanding The Economic Impacts Of Political Dynasties: Evidence From India, by Siddharth George and Dominic Ponattu, analysed night-time luminosity as a measure of economic growth to find that constituencies, where dynasts won, grew 6.5 percentage points slower annually than constituencies where dynasts lost.

-Dynasts capturing the politics rules out the chances of better performing individuals to enter and do good for the state.
+Dynasts capturing the politics rule out the chances of better-performing individuals entering and doing good for the state.
 It limits the choice of the voters.
 With no other options, even though the people want to topple over the dynasties, they are not able to do so.
 Weak institutions enable dynastic politics.
 Political dynasties are also known to play with the religious sentiments of the people.
-A dalit dynasty will favour only the dalits and try to include them in his/her vote bank.
-This divisional politics is imperative for the sustenance of a dynasty.
-How will people pledge their allegiance if they don’t relate to the candidate.
+A Dalit dynasty will favour only the Dalits and try to include them in his/her vote bank.
+These divisional politics is imperative for the sustenance of a dynasty.
+How will people pledge their allegiance if they don’t relate to the candidate?